bhisaac/5eFP/5eFP-SRD.md

 #### Longer Casting Times

 Certain spells (including spells cast as rituals) require more time to cast.
-When you cast a spell with a casting time longer than a single action, bonus action, or reaction, you must spend your action each turn casting the spell, and you must maintain your concentration while you do so (see “Concentration” below).
-If your concentration is broken, the spell fails, but you don’t expend a spell slot.
-If you want to try casting the spell again, you must start over.

-**Downtime Rounds.** Some spells can only be cast when completing a downtime round.
+Ritual spells can only be cast outside of an encounter.
+More powerful spells with long casting times can only be cast once per game session and may require you to be at HQ to cast.
+Other spells can only be cast when completing a downtime round.
 These spells may take hours or even a day to cast.
-If the location where you are spending a downtime round loses HQ protection, you lose concentration and must use another downtime round at a location with HQ protection to cast it again.
+If the location where you spend a downtime round loses HQ protection, you lose the spell without expending a spell slot.
+You must use another downtime round at a location with HQ protection to cast it again.

 ### Range